Leukaemia in Children: Mum Shares Important Warning Signs!

 “Dr Liew attempted to “touch & feel” Ethan’s tummy (actually was the spleen & liver) She ordered for a complete blood count to be done (CBC) … while waiting for the nurse to prepare.”

-“It took “forever” for the blood result to be out, I called my close friend Ang SH, her precious angel battled leukemia before gaining his angel wings recently.”
+“It took “forever” for the blood result to be out, I called my close friend Ang SH, her precious angel battled leukaemia before gaining his angel wings recently.”

-The doctor said, “Mommy Ethan, from the blood test, I am sorry to say the probability of leukemia, a form of blood cancer is very high.
-Ethan’s platelet & hemoglobin is at a dangerous stage, we need him admitted & will transport him out by ambulance the next morning at 7am to SJMC.”
+The doctor said, “Mommy Ethan, from the blood test, I am sorry to say the probability of leukaemia, a form of blood cancer is very high.
+Ethan’s platelet & haemoglobin is at a dangerous stage, we need him admitted & will transport him out by ambulance the next morning at 7am to SJMC.”

 Mary will never forget that day, “I was “never” ok after that day, how can I?
-So you see, symptoms varies & some takes a long time to surface.”
+So you see, symptoms vary & some take a long time to surface.”

 “Most of Ethan’s symptoms were very much associated with growing pains, most of the time they are actually.”